+1 (403) 999-0221

 Daniela Apostoaei holds her Bachelor Degree in Law from the University of Judicial Science, Romania and practiced in the field of Civil Litigations and Commercial Dispute.
 She is a member of International Federation of Journalists (IFJ) The Canadian Freelance Union of Canada (UNIFOR ) and Union of Professional Journalists of Romania(UZPR).

 As producer /director Daniela Apostoaei is member of Alberta Media Productions Industries Association –AMPIA- Canada.

 Video Editor / Graphic Designer

-2004, Gibbs College Montclair, NJ, USA - Visual Communications.
-He has worked primarily in Graphic Design and Multimedia in the advertising industry for almost 7 years in New York City and greater New York area.
+Codrut Miron has over 18 years of experience in multimedia production work.
+His background as Visual Communicator from Montclaire, NJ, helped his work in the advertising industry for 7 years in New York City, and 11 years in Canada.
 Codrut’s main focus has been on Graphic Design, Multimedia, Web Design, and Video editing.

 Ryan J. Stockert

 In his 15 years as a major market radio producer in Canada, Ryan has won many international awards for his creative production work.
 Working in major markets throughout Ontario and Alberta, he has developed advertising campaigns, radio imaging packages, jingles and everything in between.